 With electrical generation close to full capacity, electrical utility providers react positively to end-user efficiency initiatives.
 Thus, they typically offer a wide array of energy management/efficiency services and other assistance to end users/customers (often at little or no charge).
 In many cases, rebates are offered as incentives to those who “follow through” with their respective energy-efficiency programs.
 Setting up a working relationship with your utility company is essential for assuring energy-efficiency success.

-: TAKE/ASSIGN RESPONSIBILITY
+STEP TWO: TAKE/ASSIGN RESPONSIBILITY

 Responsibility is about ensuring that any energy losses relating to asset ineffectiveness are under the direct control of the Maintenance department.
 This requires all heating, cooling, and generated-power systems (including compressed air and steam) to operate at an efficiency level that’s no less than the original minimum design level.